 Individual disability insurance policies are purchased from an insurance broker.
 Individual disability policies are exempt from ERISA.
 Individual disability policies are sold with specific monthly benefit amounts based upon the insured's income at the time of applying for benefits.
 Individual disability policies can be sold with a benefit payment period from as little as 2 years to a max of lifetime.
-Most long term disability policies define disability as the inability to perform the duties of your occupation for 24 months, and then definition will change to the inability to perform the duties of any occupation for which you have experience, education or training.
-Individual disability policies are always more expensive than Group disability insurance policies as they usually offer better coverage and are not governed by ERISA.
-In general there are two main types of disability policies: Short-Term Disability (STD) and Long-Term Disability (LTD).
+Most long-term disability policies define disability as the inability to perform the duties of your occupation for 24 months, and then definition will change to the inability to perform the duties of any occupation for which you have experience, education, or training.
+Individual disability policies are always more expensive than Group disability insurance policies, as they typically offer better coverage and are not governed by ERISA.
+In general, there are two main types of disability policies: Short-Term Disability (STD) and Long-Term Disability (LTD).

-In most developed countries disability insurance is provided by the national government.
+In most developed countries, disability insurance is provided by the national government.
 For example, the UK's version is part of the National Insurance; the U.S.'s version is Social Security (SS), specifically, several parts of SS including Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-Government disability insurance is a safety net that catches everyone who was either (a) otherwise uninsured or (b) otherwise underinsured.
-As such, they are very large, very important programs, with many beneficiaries.
+Government disability insurance is a safety net that catches everyone who was either (a) otherwise uninsured or (b) otherwise under insured.
+As such, they are large, important programs, with many beneficiaries.
 The general theory of the benefit formula is that the benefit is not large but is enough to prevent abject poverty.

-The US Social Security and Supplemental Security Income disability programs are the largest of several Federal programs that provide assistance to people with disabilities.
-Both are administered by the Social Security Administration and only individuals who have a disability and meet medical criteria may qualify for benefits under either program.
+The U.S. Social Security and Supplemental Security Income disability programs are the largest of various Federal programs that provide assistance to people with disabilities.
+Both are administered by the Social Security Administration, and only individuals who have a disability and meet medical criteria may qualify for benefits under either program.
 Social Security Disability Insurance pays benefits to you and certain members of your family if you are "insured," meaning that you worked long enough and paid Social Security taxes.
 Supplemental Security Income pays benefits based on financial need.

 The Federal Insurance Contributions Act (FICA) is a United States law that requires employees to contribute a part of their earnings to fund Medicare and Social Security.
 Employees who have become disabled can receive this income insurance for at least one year.
 Income insurance payments begin on the sixth month of disability.